 Tangentially inspired by the Dada artist Erik Satie, these poems are at once serious critiques of culture and absurdist and funny frolics through the English language.

-Four Bent Paddle Press books win awards
+Five Bent Paddle Press books win awards

 in the annual WFOP chapbook contest